 We have formed the Core Team to develop and implement this Plan, including the governance structure, and we are forming five component groups that will support the Core Team.
+The Component Teams will share ideas and options for solving problems with the Core Team so the latter can make decisions to modify policy or take actions that support the following objectives of the Core Team.
 The Core Team will manage the governance process as well as coordinate the efforts of these five component groups:

-Management, Policy, and Sustainability will revise policies, wherever necessary, to reflect our commitment to Open Government.
-These policies will form the backbone of our sustainability efforts, but this group also will monitor changes at OPM that may jeopardize the sustainability of our Open Government efforts.
+Management, Policy, and Sustainability will offer ideas to the Core Team on policy revisions, wherever necessary, to reflect our commitment to Open Government.
+These policies will form the backbone of our sustainability efforts, but this team also will monitor changes at OPM that may jeopardize the sustainability of our Open Government efforts.
 We will sustain Open Government at OPM by "baking" it into our daily work, not just in this group, but throughout OPM.

-The Flagship Initiative group will research specific ideas for implementing our Flagship Initiative (described below), reach out to technical and policy experts, and coordinate the implementation of the Flagship.
+The Flagship Initiative team will research specific ideas for implementing our Flagship Initiative (described below), reach out to technical and policy experts, and coordinate the implementation of the Flagship.
 The Flagship requires the participation of all OPM employees to be successful.
-Once the Flagship is well underway, this group will research and recommend future initiatives.
+Once the Flagship is well underway, this team will research and generate ideas for future initiatives.

-The Data, Information, and Privacy group will be tasked with facilitating the delivery of information to the public while recognizing the sensitive nature of some Government information.
-This group will be responsible for developing and implementing our Strategic Plan for -Transparency, monitoring OPM's compliance with existing transparency initiative guidance such as eRulemaking, and working with existing Open Government-related programs.
-For example, it will work closely with our Freedom of Information Act (FOIA) and privacy personnel to ensure we release information, and Privacy group protect against invasions of individuals.
-The Data, Information, and Privacy group protect against invasions of individuals but that when put together would allow for the identification of individuals.
-The group will prioritize information for release.
-The group will also look for OPM data or information of value to the public but of which the public would be unaware and therefore unable to request.
+The Data, Information, and Privacy team will be tasked with facilitating the delivery of information to the public while recognizing the sensitive nature of some Government information.
+This group will be responsible for provide ideas for implementing our Strategic Plan for Transparency, monitoring OPM's compliance with existing transparency initiative guidance such as eRulemaking, and remaining abreast of the work of existing Open Government-related programs.
+For example, it will work closely with our Freedom of Information Act (FOIA) and privacy personnel to ensure we release information the public most desires without jeopardizing the privacy of individuals.
+The Data, Information, and Privacy team will seek to protect against invasions of individuals' privacy through the aggregation of data sets that separately do not identify individuals but that when put together would allow for such identification.
+The group will generate ideas for the Core Team to use in prioritizing information for release.
+The team will also look for OPM data or information of value to the public but of which the public would be unaware and therefore unable to request.
 All of the other groups will be asked to bring ideas for information that OPM should consider releasing that come up in their discussions to Core Team meetings to help the Data, Information, and Privacy group do its job.

-The Communication, Collaboration, and Education group will reach out to stakeholders to educate them on OPM's work, through the use of Web sites, seminars, workshops, social media, and the other methods for transparency, participation, and collaboration discussed throughout this Plan.
+The Communication, Collaboration, and Education team will reach out to stakeholders to educate them on OPM's work, through the use of Web sites, seminars, workshops, social media, and the other methods for transparency, participation, and collaboration discussed throughout this Plan.
 This group will, as appropriate, collaborate with other organizations throughout the Government, non-profit organizations and academia, the private sector, and members of the public to improve OPM's policies and processes.
 This group will solicit feedback and ideas from the public and will likely have many ideas for the Data, Information, and Privacy group.
 The Communication, Collaboration, and Education group will, in turn, need to rely heavily on the Data, Information, and Privacy group's work for information to share with stakeholders.

-The Evaluation group will develop and use specific measures of efficiency and effectiveness on both the Flagship Initiative and our overall Open Government efforts.
+The Evaluation team will develop ideas of specific measures of efficiency and effectiveness on both the Flagship Initiative and our overall Open Government efforts.
 This group will serve as an early warning system, and its evaluations will help the Core Team stay on track.